jundalisay/spblist/content/en/research/sarkar/chakras.md

 With the over‑activeness of these two Cakras, mind becomes crude.
 The passing of urine and stool is done due to over activation of these glands.

-But the Tejapiitha which is located in the navel is Rajasika in nature, whereas the Va'yupiit'ha and the Akashapiitha are sentient in nature.
+But the Tejapiitha which is located in the navel is Rajasika in nature.

+The Va'yupiit'ha and the Akashapiitha are sentient in nature.

-The navel is Rajasika because it maintains a balance between the two Ta'masika and two Sa'ttvika piit'has.
-If by some means or other, the lower two Cakras are excited, then the navel also becomes imbalanced.
+The navel is Rajasika because it maintains a balance between the 2 Tamasika and 2 Sattvika piithas.

+If by some means or other, the lower two Cakras are excited, then the navel also becomes imbalanced.*

+{{< n n="This is why spiritual systems control or reduce sex" >}}

 Navel controls energy or Prana Shakti.

-The energy or Pra'n'a Shakti will go down towards lower Piithas ‑ mind will be instrumental for crude thoughts and actions.
+The energy or Prana Shakti will go down towards lower Piithas ‑- mind will be instrumental for crude thoughts and actions.

-If the energy goes upwards towards higher Cakras, all the upper nerve‑cells, nerve‑fibres become energetic.
+If the energy goes upwards towards higher Cakras, all the upper nerve‑cells, nerve‑fibres become energetic.*

+{{< n n="This is why spiritual systems control food" >}}

-Ultimately the mind goes up, still higher up, up to Trikuti (pituitary) and Sahasrara (pineal) (which is Gunatiita).
+Ultimately the mind goes up, still higher up, up to:
+- Trikuti (pituitary) and
+- Sahasrara (pineal) (which is Gunatiita).

 These 2 Cakras are beyond Sattva, Rajah and Tamah.

 When Sattva is affected, these two also are affected.
 So far the physical cleanliness (external physical) is concerned, man should keep the lower two Cakras under control.
 They should be free from excitement.

-That is why our Carya'carya rules of bath says that one should pour water in front, on Muladhara and Svadhisthana, and next from behind.
+That is why our Caryacarya rules of bath says that one should pour water in front, on Muladhara and Svadhisthana, and next from behind.
 Water should be poured from both sides.

 First make those two cool and then have bath.